 A great pair of studio headphones can be expensive

 While it’s true that some of the best reference headphones can get crazy expensive, there are plenty of great options that get the job done without costing serious money.
 Some of the most commonly used headphones in the audio industry can cost half as much as Beats “studio” headphones.
-Both the Sony MDR-7506 and the Audio-Technica ATH-M50X are prime examples of affordable options that are found in studios around the world.
+Both the Sony MDR-7506 and the Audio-Technica ATH-M40X are prime examples of affordable options that have plenty of professional users.